Mattuthavani (film): Release and reception

-The delay of the film meant that planned release dates were regularly evaded, with the earliest such date being August 2007.
-The film stepped up promotions to have an April 2009 releasem though such plans were also unsuccessful.

-The film eventually released on 20 April 2012 and fared poorly at the box office.
-A critic from The Times of India wrote that "It is difficult to believe that the movie is directed by the same Pavithran who had earlier given us movies like “Suriyan” and “I love India”".
+The film faced numerous delays in its release.
+A release in April 2009 was planned, but unsuccessful.
+The film eventually released on 20 April 2012.
+A critic from The Times of India wrote that "It is difficult to believe that the movie is directed by the same Pavithran who had earlier given us movies like Suriyan and I love India".
+Thinnai also gave a negative review, noting how outdated it looked.